thedonutfactory/donut/README.md

 Let's put together the workflow: develop an FHE program with Donut, compile it into intermediate encrypted bytecode, build an encrypted transaction, and execute it against the bytecode.

+0. Generate the public and private keys (only have to perform this step once):

+`donut -keys`

+The provider should only have access to the `public.key` file.

 1. Create a new donut file, `foo.donut` and add the following code:

 ```js